ISO 9000 Certification Requirements: What Businesses Actually Need to Know

 Control document versions

-Protect records from unintended changes
+Protect records from unintended alteration

 Documentation must support performance — not create bureaucracy.